elte-nlp/elte-nlp-course/README.md

-Lecture slides for the Eötvös University course Natural Language Processing and Foundation Models (*IPM-23fmiNLPFMEG*).
+Lecture slides for ELTE Eötvös Loránd University's Natural Language Processing and Language-based Foundation Models (*IPM-23fmiNLPFMEG*) course.

 The latest PDF versions of the slides can be found in [this Google Drive folder.](https://drive.google.com/drive/folders/1S_WgFtfvz-Tw1a7TMupgg0s2GoO_0ZHv)